-Торіс Title and Link Description of Resource Cooling Spaces BCCDC: Guidance for Cooling Centres, 2021.
-Guidance for creating community cooling centres.
-Finding a Cooling Centre Near You Emergency Info BC: An interactive map and list of cooling centres across BC.
-Staff and Volunteers Worksafe BC: Heat Stress Webpage Various resources for protecting workers during extreme heat.
-BC Hot Debrief Guide Explains post-event debriefing, to occur as soon as possible after an event, with a target duration of 10-15 minutes.
-Developed for a clinical setting but a helpful structure to draw from.
+Торіс Title and Link Description of Resource Cooling Spaces VCH Guidance for Cooling Spaces Creating Cooling Spaces During Hot Weather : Best practices for setting up and operating a community cooling space or centre.
+VCH and City of Vancouver: DIY Cool Kits Build a kit with everyday items to help people stay cool.
+Translations available.
+Staff and Volunteers WorkSafe BC: Heat Stress Webpage Various resources for protecting workers during extreme heat.
+BC "Hot Debrief Guide" Explains post-event debriefing, to occur as soon as possible after an event, with a target duration of 10-15 minutes.
+Developed for clinicians but applicable for other settings.
 BC EM: Debrief After an Emergency After emergency debriefing process and example questions.
-Pets Keeping Pets Safe in the Heat The Humane Society of the United States: tips for keeping animals cool and signs of heat-related illness in animals.
-Smoke BCCDC: Wildfire Smoke Information for the public on health effects of smoke, higher risk groups and ways to protect people from smoke.
+WorkSafe BC: Critical Incident Response A critical incident is a sudden or unexpected incident, like the death of a client.
+Access free supports for critical incidents.
+Pets BC Housing: Heat and Pets Tips for heat events and signs of heat-related illness in pets.
+Substance Use Towards the Heart: Using Substances During Heat Resources for people who use substances during heat events and service providers who support them.
+Wildfire Smoke BCCDC: Wildfire Smoke Information for the public on health effects of smoke, higher risk groups, ways to protect people from smoke and home-made box air fan filters.
 Translations available.
-Additional Tools BC Housing: Extreme Heat Resources and Webinars Resources and tools for housing organizations that are also relevant for other NGOs.
+Additional Tools BC Housing: Extreme Heat Resources and Webinars Resources and tools for housing providers and NGOs.
 Examples include information on preparing buildings for heat events, heat webinars and useful Wellness Check-In Cards for Tenants.
-AARP: Do It Yourself Project: Help Someone Stay Cool During Extreme Heat American Association for Retired Persons.
-Resources for promoting and planning neighbour check-ins during extreme heat events.
-Consult FHA FHA Healthy Built Environments Team If your organization encounters challenges developing heat check-in plans or heat response plans, or during heat events, please consult the Healthy Built Environments team for more specific guidance.
-Hours: Mon-Fri, 8:30-4:30pm.
-Email: healthybuiltenvironments@fraserhealth.ca
+Consult Your Health Authority Vancouver Coastal or Fraser Health: Healthy Environments and Climate Change If your organization encounters challenges developing heat check-in or response plans, or during heat events, please contact us for more specific guidance.
+See contact info on page 2.